Keshav-Biyani/PlatePlanner/README.md

 ---

 ## Make Weekly Meal Planning Effortless with Plateplanner!

 Plateplanner turns the hassle of meal planning into a seamless and enjoyable experience.
 With the power of AI, you can ensure every meal is perfectly planned and prepared.
-Start today and take control of your weekly meals!
+[Download it now](https://www.amazon.com/dp/B0DQ8ZD3YL/ref=apps_sf_sta) and take control of your weekly meals!